-College 05810 11-12 0.5 credit Prereq.: Successful completion of Readiness Math Algebra, Geometry & Algebra II

-This course is designed for students to further investigate algebraic topics.
-Topics to be included, but not limited to, are: linear functions, quadratic functions, exponential functions, radical equations, rational equations, inverse functions and piecewise functions.

-Math Analysis 05820 11-12 0.5 credit Prereq.: Successful completion of Algebra, Geometry & Algebra II Algebra or Geome try.
-Topics to be in cluded, but not li • ut topics not covered in ections, trigonometric s.

-Tech Math 05830 11-12 1 credit Prereq.: Successful completion of Algebra and Geometry

-This course is designed to prepare those students who will be entering a technical school or the military.
-Topics to be included, but not limited to, are: fractions, decimals, percepts, basic Geometry concepts, scientific notation, linear equations, proportions, quadratic equations and basic Trig functions.

-Pre-Calculus 05900 11-12 1 credit Prereq.: Algebra II -------------------- ------- ---------- ---------------------

-This course covers elementary mathematical analysis, a comprehensive study of field axioms and functions, touching the subject of analytic geometry, limits, continuity and series.
+College Readiness Math 05810 N 11-12 0.5 credit Prereq.: Successful completion of Algebra, Geometry & Algebra II This course is designed for students to further investigate algebraic topics.
+Topics to be included, but not limited to, are: linear functions, quadratic functions, exponential functions, radical equations, inverse functions and piecewise functions.
+Math Analysis 05820 11-12 0.5 credit Prereq.: Successful completion of Algebra, Geometry & Algebra II Algebra or Geom etry.
+Topics to be i ncluded, but not lin looking to learn abounited to, are: conic se obability and statistic Tech Math 05830 11-12 1 credit Prereq.: Successful completion of Algebra and Geometry military.
+Topics to Geometry concep This course is designed to prepare those students who will be entering a technical school or the military.
+Topics to be included, but not limited to, are: fractions, decimals, percents, basic Geometry concepts, scientific notation, linear equations, proportions, quadratic equations and basic Trig functions.
+Pre-Calculus 05900 11-12 1 credit Prereq.: Algebra II This course covers elementary mathematical analysis, a comprehensive study of field axioms and functions, touching the subject of analytic geometry, limits, continuity and series.
 Other areas investigated are complex numbers, polar coordinates and exponential and logarithmic functions.
 Differential and integral calculus is introduced.

-Calculus 05950 12 1 credit Prereq.: Pre-calculus or consent of Instructor

-This course covers the four major concepts to be mastered in a first-semester, college-level calculus course-limit, derivative, definite integral, and indefinite integral.
+Calculus 05950 12 1 credit Prereq.: Pre-calculus or consent of Instructor This course covers the four major concepts to be mastered in a first-semester, college-level calculus course-limit, derivative, definite integral, and indefinite integral.
 For each concept, the student will learn the precise definition, have an intuitive understanding of what the concept means, be able to "do" the concept, and be able to apply it in the real world or mathematical world.
 There are four ways this knowledge will be obtained-numerically, graphically, algebraically, and verbally.
 By using such multiple representations, students will learn methods for differentiating and integrating the elementary transcendental functions-trigonometric, exponential, logarithmic, and hyperbolic.